 As this is a fairly recent purchase, due to the pandemic we have not begun to restore the set: it needs a lot of love and attention due to its age and to the fact that it has not been used for many decades.
 The tuning process alone would take many weeks and then there are the wooden casings, some of which are fairly damaged and will need specialist skills to rehabilitate.

 The large gong ageng did not come with the instruments as the owner’s price was beyond our budget.
-You can be part of this reconstruction and restoration project by helping us fund raise to buy the 90 cm gong in its original frame.
+In addition, there are a few missing pots as well as wooden racks and stands for instruments.
+You can be part of this reconstruction and restoration project by helping us fund raise to purchase and restore the missing parts so that the set can be restored to its former majesty.
 Contact us today to find out how you can contribute.